c0c0n3/ome-smuggler/docs.src/content/examples/whirlwind-tour.md

-On failure, Smuggler sends a notification email to both the user who requested the import (see contents of `min-import.json`) and the system administrator--- assuming you [configured one][mail-config].
+On failure, Smuggler sends a notification email to both the user who requested the import (see contents of `min-import.json`) and the system administrator--- assuming you [configured one][config].
 If you didn't configured the mail service earlier, then the sending of emails will fail, after a couple of days of trying though---as per default configuration.
 On giving up sending, Smuggler stores the failed email messages and lets you manage them through its REST API